 The physical and chemical properties of a pesticide are good indicators of potential runoff losses.
-The only way to know if the product you are using is vulnerable for runoff or leaching is to read the Environmental Hazards section on the pesticide label.
+The only way to know if the product you are using is vulnerable to runoff or leaching is to read the Environmental Hazards section on the pesticide label.
 Manufacturers must assess the properties of their products related to solubility, adsorption, and persistence, and state the appropriate precautions on the label.

-Solubility: Highly soluble pesticides are more likely to be “picked-up” by running water, and washed off the treated site.
-Most pesticides have low water solubility, and do not dissolve enough to significantly contaminate runoff water in the dissolved state.
+Solubility: Highly soluble pesticides are more likely to be “picked up” by running water, and washed off the treated site.
+Most pesticides have low water solubility and do not dissolve enough to significantly contaminate runoff water in the dissolved state.

 Adsorbency: Pesticides that strongly adsorb to soil particles will stay on the treated site as long as the soil remains.
 However, pesticides could be moved on soil particles if the soil is eroded by wind or heavy rain.